daveas/cassidy-melhorn/_properties/iconic--historic-knoxville-building-99900.md

 ![](/uploads/versions/13984404-p1020602---x----1200-900x---.jpg)

 This is a rare and excellent opportunity.
 Property is on [National Historic registry](http://archive.knoxmpc.org/historic/comm/agendas/Apr2011/1909schofield.pdf).
 The new [5-Lane Western Avenue](http://documents.flexmls.com/documents/knx/20160428184725401582000000.pdf?688248.5628593713) is set to run beside the property.
 It is approximately .67 acres and zoned partially C-3 and partially I-3 New roof and fresh paint Interior and Exterior of building have great character.

-Owner/Agent Adam Smith 865-384-3203
+* Call Owner/Agent Adam Smith 865-384-3203

 The City of Knoxville has a Historic Preservation grant for restoration projects.
 The next cycle will be awarded this time next year, but the call for applications will be sometime in late fall 2016.
 View details [here](http://knoxvilletn.gov/government/city_departments_offices/community_development/facade_improvement_program/).
 <br>